bridgecrew-perf7/DEVELOPMENT-DEPLOYMENT/README.md

-# ALGOEXPERT
+# DATA-AGGREGATE-AI

-This repository seeks to collect and solve interview centric algorithm questions.
+This repository is a collection of small to large applications that solves cases of web scraping, web automation, data purification and artificial intelligence applications.